Francisco Gárate Aranguren: Beatification

 The beatification process opened in both Bilbao and Vitoria with an informative process spanning from 14 December 1939 to 29 July 1940 tasked with collating available documentation and witness testimonies attesting to his saintliness.
 His writings were collated separate from other documents so they could be studied in depth, and were approved by theologians on 13 February 1942.

-The Congregation of Rites, under Pope Pius XII, granted formal approval to the cause on 22 February 1950, which granted the late Jesuit with the posthumous title of Servant of God.
-The C.O.R. granted ratification to the processes on 16 February 1962.
-On 11 February 1982 he was proclaimed Venerable after Pope John Paul II determined that the late Jesuit had lived a model Christian life of heroic virtue.
+The Congregation of Rites under Pope Pius XII granted formal approval to the cause on 22 February 1950, which granted Aranguren the title Servant of God.
+The Congregation granted ratification to the processes on 16 February 1962.
+On 11 February 1982, Aranguren was proclaimed venerable, after Pope John Paul II determined that Aranguren had lived a life of heroic virtue.

-The miracle required for beatification was investigated in the diocese of its origin and was ratified on 15 April 1983.
-The consulting medical board approved it on 4 October 1984 while theologians followed suit on 31 January 1985.
-The C.C.S. approved it on 26 March 1985 while passing it to the pope for his approval; this was granted on 9 May 1985.
+A miracle attributed to Aranguren's intercession was investigated in the diocese of its origin and was ratified on 15 April 1983.
+The Congregation approved it on 26 March 1985 and the Pope on 9 May 1985.

-"From the reception desk of a house of studies, this Jesuit coadjutor brother made God's goodness present through the evangelizing power of his silent and humble service."
 John Paul II beatified him on 6 October 1985.